API platform Postman valued at $5.6 billion in $225 million fundraise – TechCrunch

 Postman’s platform is crucial for developers, but it was only recently that the startup expanded to create a public marketplace for developers and firms to find ready-made APIs to use.

-“The Postman Public API Network connects millions of developers around the world and provides them with a space dedicated to discovering, exploring, and sharing of APIs.
+“The Postman Public API Network connects millions of developers around the world and provides them with a space dedicated to discovering, exploring and sharing of APIs.
 This was ultimately driven by our creation of public workspaces, which allows users to connect across different organizations,” Asthana said.

 “With the emergence of APIs, we believe that this will usher in the next generation of no-code and ‘citizen developers.’
 We encourage a world filled with innovation for everyone with different backgrounds and varying levels of technical experience.
 More and more, we’re seeing people in sales, marketing, and finance become more comfortable with APIs and become the champions of this technology,” he said.

-The startup, which employs over 425 people, plans to deploy the fresh funding to hire more employees across sales, marketing, product, and engineering divisions.
+The startup, which employs more than 425 people, plans to deploy the fresh funding to hire more employees across sales, marketing, product and engineering divisions.

 Postman will also “heavily” invest in broadening its product roadmap.
 “We are expanding the Postman platform across areas that technical users need along with supporting the needs of business users.
-At a high level, we are investing in supporting workflows for all kinds of APIs — whether they are private APIs, partner APIs, or public APIs,” he said.
+At a high level, we are investing in supporting workflows for all kinds of APIs — whether they are private APIs, partner APIs or public APIs,” he said.

-Some upcoming items on the roadmap include a new version of the Postman API, support for protocols like gRPC, ProtoBuf, and more extensive capabilities for GraphQL.
+Some upcoming items on the roadmap include a new version of the Postman API, support for protocols like gRPC, ProtoBuf and more extensive capabilities for GraphQL.
 “We are also focusing heavily on integrations with other vendors in the software development lifecycle like AWS, Git hosting providers like GitHub and GitLab.
 We are also releasing our Flow Runner tool, a no-code API composition tool to enable anyone to build API driven programs.”

-The startup also plans to invest in supporting students through API literacy programs and contribute toward open source projects.
+The startup also plans to invest in supporting students through API literacy programs and contribute toward open-source projects.

-“APIs have quickly become the fundamental building blocks of software used by developers in every industry, in every country across the globe—and Postman has firmly established itself as the preferred platform for developers,” said Insight Partners Managing Director Jeff Horing in a statement.
+“APIs have quickly become the fundamental building blocks of software used by developers in every industry, in every country across the globe — and Postman has firmly established itself as the preferred platform for developers,” said Insight Partners Managing Director Jeff Horing in a statement.

 “Postman has the opportunity to become a key pillar of how enterprises build, deliver products, and seamlessly enable partnerships across the ecosystem.
 Their continued, rapid expansion and strong management team point to a future for Postman with virtually unlimited possibilities.”